ToolboxAid/TBA_Menu/README.md

+# Arduino ESP32 Library for ILI9341

 ![This is an image](./assets/ToolboxAid.png)

-# Arduino ESP32 Library for ILI9341

-## This is a library for the ILI9341 display

-### Other than ILI9431, the library should also supports (not tested):
+## Other than ILI9431, the library should also supports (not tested)

 |           |             |             |             |                |
 | --------- | ----------- | ----------- | ----------- | -------------- |
 | ILI9341_2 | ST7735      | ILI9163     | S6D02A1     | RPI_ILI9486    |